- 1 teaspoon grated orange zest

 - Sliced green onions and orange slices, optional

-- In a small bowl, combine the peel, vinegar, honey and salt.
+- In a small bowl, combine the zest, vinegar, honey and salt.
 Spread over salmon.
 Tuck any thin parts of salmon under fillets for even cooking.
 Place in a Ziploc® Zip 'n Steam™ Bag, with thicker portions toward outer edges of bag.
 Seal bag.

 - Microwave on high for 3-1/2 minutes or until salmon flakes easily with a fork.
 If needed, microwave at 30-second intervals until salmon tests done.
 Let stand for 1 minute before handling.